 Located north of Zócalo, Santa Ana is the cool kid on the block, with hip cafes, trendy street art, and a young vibe.
 It’s also a great place to stay if you want easy access to both the historic city center and more modern areas of Merida.

-Things to See and Do in Santa Ana
+Top Things to Do in Santa Ana

 - Go for a tour around the Dzibilchaltun Archeological Site